Flight Delays or Cancellations Due To Bad Weather

 The European Union laws covering air passenger rights provide adequate compensation to the passengers for flight delays or cancellations.

-Any air passenger traveling within or from EU nations can claim compensation for flight delays or cancellations within the framework provided by EC Regulation 261/2004.
+Any air passenger traveling within or from EU nations can claim Flight delay compensation or cancellations within the framework provided by EC Regulation 261/2004.

 All air passengers, including US citizens traveling within or from Europe, can claim compensation in the event of delays within the definition of the EU 261/2004.